 Search engines analyze your on-page content to determine what it is about and if it is likely to be of high quality.
 How do they determine that it is relevant?
 Primarily, by looking at who else links to it, and how they do so.

 When one website links to another website, search engines consider it a "vote" in favor of that website.
 They consider it a small sign that at least one person thinks that this webpage is worth looking at.

 If a very famous site links to your blog, that does more for your SEO than if a little-known site does so.
-Social media activity has an impact as well.
+Social media marketing has an impact as well.
 If a lot of people share a link on Facebook, and then a lot of other people like that link.

-SEO Tips: Despite its status as a mysterious strategy for marketing a website, search engine optimization is actually not that difficult to complete on your own - you just need to know the right fields to edit and the right keywords to put in there.
+Despite its status as a mysterious strategy for marketing a website, search engine optimization is actually not that difficult to complete on your own - you just need to know the right fields to edit and the right keywords to put in there.

 Below are some of the most important areas of your website to edit as you are optimizing your website for success in the search engines.